bytesandbalance/Mood-Tracker-Slides/chapter3/slidev/slides.md

 layout: default
 ---

-# Calendar: Selecting a Date and Navigating to Mood Tracker
+# Calendar: Selecting a Date and Navigating to Mood Tracker (CalendarPage.jsx)

 ```js {1|3-7}
 const [date, setDate] = useState(new Date()); // State to track the selected date